Marilar Aleixandre

 María Pilar Jiménez Aleixandre (born 1947, in Madrid) is a Spanish writer, translator and biologist.
-She lives in Amaía, Galicia, Spain.
-In her own words:
+She lives in Amaía, Galicia.

-I use the Galician Language as a literary language because I have a forked tongue, however not all the creatures with a forked tongue are bad.
-I think that all stories and poems are messages written in ink, spittle or blood, that we throw into space wishing that somebody receives them.

 Life and career

 The grandparents of Marilar Aleixandre were from Andalucia, Valencia and Madrid.
 She was born in Madrid in 1947 and has lived in Ceuta and Doña Mencía (Córdoba).
 She has resided in Galicia since 1973 and has adopted the Galician language as her literary language.
 She is now one of the most famous Galician language writers.
 In her own words:

 I remember some things of every city where I lived: Ceuta (the lemon tree that we had in our courtyard); Doña Mencía (eating figs at the crack of dawn with my father); Madrid (the cinema club of Areneros, where I saw "Freaks" for the first time); Vigo (the mimosas in blossom); Santiago de Compostela...and other cities where I never lived or where I only lived for a short time: Donostia, Perugia, Boston.
 And I have a special relationship with Toba, Cée and with a Costa da Morte.